Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Request.md

 Submit a [charges](?path=docs/Resources/API-Documents/Payments/Charges.md) or [tokenization](?path=docs/Resources/API-Documents/Payments_VAS/Payment-Token.md) request with the `sourceType` of `PaymentSession` and the `sessionID` from the [credentials](#step-1-acquire-credentials) request.

 <!-- theme: info -->
 > If a successful response is not received, best practice is to still submit the transaction.
-If an [error occurs](?path=docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Events.md#error-handling), the iFrame will need to be re-displayed so the customer can re-submit their payment information.
+If an [error occurs](?path=docs/Online-Mobile-Digital/Checkout/Hosted-Fields/Hosted-Fields-Events.md#error-handling), the Checkout will need to be re-displayed so the customer can re-submit their payment information.

 ### Charges Example